Even when enslaved people had been freed, they were still in danger, as this true incident shows.

-At eight years old, Eliza Jane Payne was used to work—she had been helping with laundry and cleaning chores since before she could remember.
+At eight years old, Eliza Jane Payne was used to work—she was born enslaved and had been helping with laundry and cleaning chores since before she could remember.
 In her early years, it was for Mrs. Mary Maddox, their old Massa’s wife.
-Eliza Jane could remember him a little, but he had never had much to do with her.
+Eliza Jane could remember their Massa a little, but he had never had much to do with her.
 She was around Mrs. Maddox far more often, and early on, she had learned to haul laundry, clean floors, wash dishes, and pick up the kitchen.
 She mostly did these chores beside her mother, Kitty, but even by age five, she was good enough at them to be on her own sometimes.

 And then, for some reason that Eliza Jane didn’t quite understand, they had moved north and left Rappahanock County behind.
 Mrs. Maddox had come with them, though Mama kept saying that they were free now.
 “The Lord bless the heart of Mrs. Maddox,” her mother would say.
 “You cain’t never forget that.
 Ain’t many women in the world like Mrs. Maddox.”

 Eliza Jane, of course, had very little with which to compare Mrs. Maddox.
 Sometimes other white folk had come to the farm, but she had always been told to stay out of sight and not to talk.
 Then, for a while, they had moved suddenly a little further to the north, a place called Maria Furnace—a place that Mrs. Maddox had picked because “the lawyer of Gettysburg, Thaddeus Stevens, owns the iron foundry there.”
 Mr. Stevens was “an abolitionist,” Mama had said.
 What was that?
 “Someone who wanted to help black folk be free.”